 Brick Court Chambers is one of the leading sets of barristers’ chambers in the UK, having a strong reputation for Commercial, EU/Competition and Public Law.
 In addition to providing specialist expertise in each of those areas of law, we are uniquely placed to handle cases involving more than one field.
-We have 100 members, including 46 QCs, who practise full-time.
+We have over 100 members, including 47 QCs, who practise full-time.
 We also have links in many common law jurisdictions through distinguished door tenants and academics.

 Members of chambers are independent and self-employed with a wide diversity of skills and practices.
 The Brick Court ethos is always to provide a service of the very highest quality.
 We pride ourselves not only on excellence in advocacy and advisory work but on being accessible, user friendly and team players.